emptysea/quartztest/content/Artaus/Locations/Districts/Mystharra.md

 Notable Locations

-- The Spire of Enchantment: A shifting arcane structure born from the divine power of Din and Lun.
+- The Spire of Enchantment: A shifting arcane structure born from the divine power of [[Din]] and [[Lun]].
 Those who enter must navigate its surreal chambers, where logic, perception, and reality itself can unravel.
 Its trials are equal parts mental, magical, and spiritual.

 - The Crescent Lyceum: A grand arcane academy built around a sacred moonwell.
 It serves as a place of learning for spellcasters preparing for the Rite of Passage and houses both traditional and experimental schools of magic.